The following guidelines apply to all brewing methods:

 - Start with a water ratio to coffee ratio (or 'brew ratio') of about 16 to 1.
 For example, you could brew a V60 pour over using 352g of water and 22g of coffee (352/22 = 16).
 We tend to prefer drip methods (V60/Chemex/Kalita) to be closer to 17 to 1 ratio, and immersion methods (AeroPress, French Press) to be closer to 15 to 1 ratio, but this will vary depending on your grinder and your water.
 In non-metric speak, this is about 12oz of water to 0.75oz of ground coffee.

 - If you don't have a scale, a good estimate is 2 tablespoons of ground coffee for every 8oz (1 cup) of water.
+For a normal home automatic brewer that's about 7 tablespoons ground coffee per 1L of water, don't overfill the brew basket!

 Click on the brewer icon for a specific guide: